Louisiana Helicopter Accident Attorneys

 Get a Free Consultation with Our Baton Rouge Helicopter Lawyers

 Unlike other aircraft, helicopters take off and land vertically.
 They also hover and fly forward and backward.
 This makes helicopters a useful mode of transportation for emergency responders, the military, and offshore drilling companies.
 However, helicopter accidents frequently occur and can lead to life-changing injuries.

 Data compiled by the National Transportation Safety Board (NTSB) and Federal Aviation Administration (FAA) reveals there were more than 140 civil helicopter accidents in 2008, and nearly 30 of them were fatal.
 The helicopter accident rate is 3.67 per 100,000 flying hours and 1.22 per 100,000 departures.
 International research shows that 35% of worldwide helicopter accidents occur in the U.S. For every 100,000 miles traveled in a helicopter, there is a 40% greater chance of an accident compared to other aircraft.
 Passengers’ safety in helicopters is determined by the pilot and by the helicopter’s owners—poor judgment and poor maintenance are the chief causes of helicopter accidents.

-In a story from 2018, faulty safety harnesses led to the death of 5 passengers in a tragic helicopter crash.
+In 2018, faulty safety harnesses led to the death of 5 passengers in a tragic helicopter crash.